 The current study suggests that those who were retained as early as the primary grades recall in minute detail the circumstances that surrounded the announcement that they would repeat a grade.
 Several themes emerge from the current study.
-Without exception, the trauma of being retained remains an indelible part of each individual's memories.
-The academic deficiencies that parents or teachers identified as motives for retention were accompanied, in every instance, by circumstances that lay outside the school environment over which the child had no control.
+Without exception, the trauma of being retained remains an indelible and painful part of each individual's memories.
+The academic deficiencies that teachers identified as the motives for retention were accompanied, in every instance, by circumstances that lay outside the school environment, circumstances over which the child had no control.
+From her vantage point more than 40 years removed from the day she learned she would repeat third grade, Lizette echoes the pleadings of others in our sample: "I wish that someone would have worked with me, or talked to me, or I had had some type of mentor, or someone to hold my hand through it."

-Our findings lead us to recommend the following: (1) Having determined that a child's progress in school portends a decision to have the student repeat a grade, school administrators and teachers should feel ethically bound to evaluate whether circumstances not observed in the classroom may be at the root of the child's academic lag; (2) teachers, school leaders, and other school personnel, as well as parents, should explore interventions and alternatives to retention that might provide the child with the support needed to meet requirements for promotion, particularly as we emerge from COVID; (3) even at the youngest age, the child whose academic progress has introduced the possibility of retention in grade should be included in the conversation.
+Our findings lead us to recommend the following: (1) Having determined that a child's progress in school portends a decision to have the student repeat a grade, school administrators and teachers should feel ethically bound to evaluate whether circumstances not manifested in the classroom may be at the root of the child's academic lag; (2) teachers, school leaders, and other school personnel should explore interventions and alternatives to retention that might provide the child with the support needed to meet requirements for promotion; (3) the child whose academic progress has introduced the possibility of retention in grade should be included in the conversation.